redhat-developer/developers.redhat.com/README.md

 Same fix as "Too many open files"

 ### "Unable to decrypt vault (GPGME::Error::BadPassphrase)"
-When using GNU PGP, sometimes you're not presented with a popup asking the passphrase.
-This will make the following error to be presented:  `Unable to decrypt vault (GPGME::Error::BadPassphrase)`.
+If using GNU PGP, sometimes you're not presented with a popup asking for the passphrase.
+This will result in the following error being presented:  `Unable to decrypt vault (GPGME::Error::BadPassphrase)`.
-To fix it use the instructions in the following url: https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html
+To fix, use the instructions in the following url: https://www.gnupg.org/documentation/manuals/gnupg/Invoking-GPG_002dAGENT.html